caseyg/awesome/TOPICS.md

 ## low-code-plattform

-*   [lowdefy/lowdefy](https://github.com/lowdefy/lowdefy) - The config web stack for business apps - build internal tools, client portals, web apps, admin panels, dashboards, web sites, and CRUD apps with YAML or JSON.
+*   [lowdefy/lowdefy](https://github.com/lowdefy/lowdefy) - Build apps that AI can generate, humans can review, and teams can maintain.
+Config that works between code and natural language.

 ## lowdefy

-*   [lowdefy/lowdefy](https://github.com/lowdefy/lowdefy) - The config web stack for business apps - build internal tools, client portals, web apps, admin panels, dashboards, web sites, and CRUD apps with YAML or JSON.
+*   [lowdefy/lowdefy](https://github.com/lowdefy/lowdefy) - Build apps that AI can generate, humans can review, and teams can maintain.
+Config that works between code and natural language.

 ## web-app-generator

-*   [lowdefy/lowdefy](https://github.com/lowdefy/lowdefy) - The config web stack for business apps - build internal tools, client portals, web apps, admin panels, dashboards, web sites, and CRUD apps with YAML or JSON.
+*   [lowdefy/lowdefy](https://github.com/lowdefy/lowdefy) - Build apps that AI can generate, humans can review, and teams can maintain.
+Config that works between code and natural language.

 ## yaml

-*   [lowdefy/lowdefy](https://github.com/lowdefy/lowdefy) - The config web stack for business apps - build internal tools, client portals, web apps, admin panels, dashboards, web sites, and CRUD apps with YAML or JSON.
+*   [lowdefy/lowdefy](https://github.com/lowdefy/lowdefy) - Build apps that AI can generate, humans can review, and teams can maintain.
+Config that works between code and natural language.

 *   [simonw/airtable-export](https://github.com/simonw/airtable-export) - Export Airtable data to YAML, JSON or SQLite files on disk